Ever heard of breadcrumbing or cushioning before? We explore some of the latest dating words and question what's actually going on.

 This expansive definition has without doubt instilled a bit more complexity into the matter.
 Keen to understand what’s going on, we spoke to Darlene Lancer, one of America’s leading experts when it comes to codependency.
 Based out of Santa Monica, California, Lancer has written extensively on the topic over the last few decades and has a corpus of books to her name.
 One of her most popular titles – Codependency for Dummies – is widely regarded as the most comprehensive working on said subject.

 Upon penning her magnum opus, Lancer noticed the patients she’d been treating were all exhibiting similar issues to one another.
-“You can reframe it as individuation,” she says, referencing a process whereby a person’s unconscious thoughts enter their consciousness, “but my clients weren’t starting from a healthy place, they had traumas in both their childhood and adult relationships.”
+“You can reframe it as individuation,” she says, referencing a process of building a seperate psychological self whereby a person’s perceptions, thoughts, feelings, and beliefs are their own, not those of their family.
+“My clients weren’t starting from a healthy place, they had traumas in both their childhood and adult relationships,” she adds.

 Where does it all begin?

-It’s important to note that codependency can stem from a multitude of different family contexts, there’s no one ‘ideal type’.
+It’s important to note that codependency can stem from a multitude of different family contexts, there’s no one typical type.
 There’s evidence to suggest that people who grow up in unstable families where issues like addiction, abuse, traumatic experiences and neglect are more likely to develop codependent characteristics.

 How to spot a codependent relationship

 So how do you tell if you or someone you know is in a codependent relationship?
 Fortunately, there are some obvious red flags.
 As Lancer points out, “people with low self-esteem and who’ve experienced trauma or abuse in childhood” are more prone to codependency.
-She also says relationships where “mental illness is present” have a tendency to be codependent.
+She also says relationships where “addiction or mental illness is present” have a tendency to be codependent.